 Stop!
 Don't run!
 Beets aren't scary, I promise.
 In fact, they're really, really tasty!

-M and I both love them, so I knew I'd be making this recipe as soon as I saw it.
-In fact, we would list every ingredient in this recipe among our favorites.
+I both love beets, so I knew I'd be making this recipe as soon as I saw it.
+In fact, I would list every ingredient in this recipe among my favorites.
 Plus the health value of this dish is fantastic--the quinoa brings the protein content way up and the beets are just chock full of fiber, folic acid, vitamins A and C, and nutrients that fight colon cancer.
 With lemon, tarragon, and just a bit of goat cheese, the flavor definitely doesn't suffer.

 If you claim to be a beet hater or you've never tried them, please make this.
 I mean c'mon...how many chances in life do you get to eat something that is naturally hot pink?